Human Services (MSE)

 Take Courses in Dayton or the Columbus Metro Area

-Explore the Dublin CampusUD and the Human Services program affirm that diversity, equity, and inclusion are inextricably linked with excellence, these core values align with our mission of building community in the world and working for justice for all people.
+Explore the Columbus CampusUD and the Human Services program affirm that diversity, equity, and inclusion are inextricably linked with excellence, these core values align with our mission of building community in the world and working for justice for all people.
 As a Catholic and Marianist institution, UD embraces diversity and is committed to honoring the intrinsic value and dignity of all people, no matter their race, religion, socio-economic status, gender, sexual orientation, country of origin, (dis)ability, ideology, and other expressions of human difference.
 UD and the Human Services program commit to eliminating discriminatory or hateful words and actions, pursuing equity, and becoming known as a fully inclusive and welcoming environment for learning, discovery, and community engagement.

-Explore UD's Steps Toward Becoming an Anti-Racist UniversityStudy Abroad
+Explore UD's Steps Toward Becoming an Anti-Racist UniversityStudy Abroad Opportunities

 Graduate Assistantships